OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 event type.
 This behaviour is enabled by default.
 The `decoder-events` option can be set to `false` to disable.

-In 4.1.x there is a naming clash between the regular decoder counters and the decoder-event counters.
-This leads to a fair amount of decoder-event counters not being shown in the EVE.stats records.
-To address this without breaking existing setups, a config option `decoder-events-prefix` is added to change the naming of the decoder-events from decoder.<proto>.<event> to decoder.event.<proto>.<event>.
-In 5.0 which will become the default.
+In 4.1.x there was a naming clash between the regular decoder counters and the decoder-event counters.
+This lead to a fair amount of decoder-event counters not being shown in the EVE.stats records.
+To address this without breaking existing setups, a config option `decoder-events-prefix` was added to change the naming of the decoder-events from decoder.<proto>.<event> to decoder.event.<proto>.<event>.
+In 5.0 this became the default.
 See `issue 2225 <https://redmine.openinfosecfoundation.org/issues/2225>`_.

 Similar to the `decoder-events` option, the `stream-events` option controls